 Integrating the customer portal unlocks a roadmap of new features with no additional engineering work.
 We already have several improvements in progress, such as support for updating billing & shipping addresses.

-The customer portal was also built to help you stay ahead of ever-evolving global requirements.
+The customer payment portal was also built to help you stay ahead of ever-evolving global requirements around online payments.
 Recent examples of rule changes include Strong Customer Authentication in Europe and updated rules from Visa for free trial and promotion-driven subscriptions.
 The logic to handle these regulatory and network requirements is built into Billing and the customer portal by default.
 Rules will continue to change—we’ll do the work to help keep your setup compliant.

 As always, please let us know if you have any questions or feedback—we’d love to hear from you.